-In the second quarter of 2017, the Bank maintained a relatively high liquidity coverage ratio at 122% on average, providing a safety margin over the required regulatory liquidity coverage ratio (100%) and over the safety margin specified by the Board of Directors.
+In the first quarter of 2017, the Bank maintained a relatively high liquidity coverage ratio at 118% on average, providing a safety margin over the required regulatory liquidity coverage ratio (100%) and over the safety margin specified by the Board of Directors.

-In the second quarter of 2017, there were no events in the banking system in Israel or world-wide which materially affected the Bank's business conduct and risk profile, including the liquidity risks, and no state of alert has been declared beyond the normal course of business.
+In the first quarter of 2017, there were no events in the banking system in Israel or world-wide which materially affected the Bank's business conduct and risk profile, including the liquidity risks, and no state of alert has been declared beyond the normal course of business.

 The market risk in the negotiable portfolio is minimal, in line with Bank policy.
 The bank portfolio is exposed to increase in the interest rate curve due to the relatively long-term structure of uses (the mortgage portfolio) and continuing decrease in early mortgage repayment rates.
-Assessment of Bank exposure to interest risks in the second quarter of 2017 remains Medium.
-Note that in the first quarter of 2017, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
+Bank exposure to interest risks in the first quarter of 2017 is estimated as Medium.
+Note that in this quarter, the Bank revised the method of risk measurement due to implementation of the Basel position paper dated April 2016 with regard to interest risk management.
 Exposure is monitored using various benchmarks in the normal course of business and under stress conditions.
-In the second quarter, risk increased slightly, due to continued decrease in early mortgage repayment rates; risk values are within the risk appetite ranges specified in the first quarter of 2017, in conformity with how they are measured.
+The risk profile is a reasonable distance away from the risk appetite redefined in the first quarter of 2017, in line with the manner of measurement.

-In the second quarter of 2017, the Bank continued to deploy and use advanced models under development for analysis of the Bank's retail credit.
+In the first quarter of 2017, the Bank continued to deploy use of advanced models under development for analysis of the Bank's retail credit, as part of further deployment and usability processes planned for 2017.
 The credit risk profile of individual clients, based on the internal model, shows a risk level which is not high and stable over time.
 For more information about loans to individuals, see the chapter "Credit risk" below.